-Rochester Hills Public Library (RHPL) and Rochester Writers will showcase Local Authors for the Third Annual Small Business Saturday Author Fair on Saturday, November 26, 2022 from 10:00 a.m. until 3:00 p.m.
+Rochester Hills Public Library (RHPL) and Rochester Writers will showcase Local Authors for the Fourth Annual Small Business Saturday Author Fair on Saturday, November 26, 2022 from 10:00 a.m. until 3:00 p.m.

-The Rochester Hills Public Library, lis located at 500 Olde Towne Road in Rochester, MI, and serves to provide lifelong learning opportunities, instill a love of reading, and offer equal access to information.
+The Rochester Hills Public Library, is located at 500 Olde Towne Road in Rochester, MI, and serves to provide lifelong learning opportunities, instill a love of reading, and offer equal access to information.
 The library serves as a community town square where visitors enjoy innovative ways to learn and socialize through a variety of programs, including an annual summer reading challenge, parent-child workshops, and weekly lectures.
 The library’s expansive and user-friendly database allows its cardholders to use eBooks, movies, and music downloads, language and genealogy services, tutor.com, and consumer reports at no cost.

 Rochester Writers serves local authors and freelance writers by hosting groups, contests, and conferences.
 Their events are family-friendly, available to all ages, and open to new writers, working journalists, and published authors.